snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

  Looking to implement email notiications for driver when rider accepts/rejects the ride.

  Working on validations, Implementing new screen for password reset.

+ Worked with the team on password reset for the rider and driver account.
+Will receive the OTP as email notification to rider and driver account.